 A key feature of margin lending is that the ability to borrow funds is determined by the assets in the portfolio, their loanable value and a credit limit based on the borrower's financial position.

 Margin loans can be made by lenders to individual borrowers, limited partnerships, private and public companies, limited liability partnerships and other incorporated associations.

 What are "margin calls"?

 During the life of a margin loan, the borrower must maintain an agreed security coverage ratio at all times – in other words, the mark-to-market value of the portfolio must be a multiple of the outstandings under the loan (depending on the market volatility of the portfolio assets).
 If the security coverage ratio falls below the required level, a "margin call" is triggered and the borrower will be under an obligation either to pay down the loan or "top-up" the portfolio with additional assets to restore the coverage ratio and ensure that it is maintained.
-A failure by the borrower to meet the margin call (by "topping up" the collateral or paying down the loan) will permit the lender to sell assets in the portfolio as agent for the borrower and apply the proceeds of sale towards repayment of the sums owing to it.
+A failure by the borrower to meet the margin call (by "topping up" the collateral or paying down the loan) will permit the lender to sell assets in the portfolio (as agent for the borrower, or, if the security arrangements qualify as financial collateral arrangements under the Financial Collateral Regulations (see below), by the remedy of appropriation) and apply the proceeds of sale towards repayment of the sums owing to it.
 The more volatile the portfolio assets that are falling in value, the shorter the timeframes for meeting margin calls, and the faster the lender will wish to liquidate those assets that are declining in value in the scenario where a borrower defaults on a margin call.

 What are the risks to the borrower and how can they be reduced?